makinacorpus/django_pyoidc/docs/settings.rst

 Calls the provided function on user logout.
 The function is called if the logout is successful, but before redirecting the user.

-This function takes two named parameters :
+This function takes two named parameters:

 1. a request instance :class:`django:django.http.HttpRequest`
 2. the request args sent to the sso server (missing the id_token_hint element)